Chemistry (Ph.D.)

 - Attendance at Department Seminars.

-- Attendance at Graduate Research Update sessions and presentation once annually from year two onward.
+- Attendance at Graduate Research Update (GRU) sessions and presentation once annually from year two onward.

-- Satisfactory presentation of a Research Progress Report in the second year of residence
+- Satisfactory presentation of a Thesis Research Proposal (TRP)

 - One oral presentation at a regional or technical conference, and one oral or poster presentation at the UNH Graduate Research Symposium.